logo

 • Professional credibility as a decision enabler, not just a report builder

 Users experience the 4U value chain.
 Developers create it through a complementary set of design principles called the 4i chain.
 These are not features to implement.
 They are qualities to design toward at every layer of a report.
+The 4i chain is how developers think.
+The 4U value chain is what users feel as a result.

 Stage 01